 Nestled within the breathtakingly beautiful Five Valleys, the market-town of Stroud paints a stunning backdrop for the festival.
 Hidden amongst the trees in fairy-tale Stratford Park, the Museum in the Park will host four main stages with performances from both established artists and amateur performers.
 All of whose remarkable imaginations bring Shakespeare's literary brilliance to life.
 Interactive stalls, such as ‘Book Blind Date’, ‘Encounters with Shakespeare’ and a magnificent Sonnet Tree, will help to create a charming and inspiring atmosphere for all to enjoy.

-The festival is taking a break in 2020 to focus on fundraising and future events, but we'll be back in 2021!
+The festival is taking a break in 2021/22 as we cannot proceed with current restrictions, to focus on fundraising and future events, but we'll be back in 2023!

 Introducing the crew